Infrastructure systems | Human-technology interactions | Climate change and digitalization

 Scientific Conference Contributions

 I enjoy exchanging ideas about sustainable systems with colleagues across different countries and backgrounds.
-I seek to engage with communities across fields, including complexity science, systems modeling, energy systems, technology innovation, and sustainability.
+I seek to engage with communities across fields, including energy systems, urban science and analytics, complex systems modeling, technology innovation, and sustainability.

 Talks